UweDraeger/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-In a next step we consider missing values and their potential effects  on the results achieved so far.
+In a next step we consider another treatment of missing values and their potential effects on the results.
+Missing values will be replaced by the mean activity in each interval.

 ```r